-PREREQUISITE: Algebra 1 is recommended
+PREREQUISITE: Algebra 1 strongly recommended.

-Drafting 1 provides the student with an understanding of basic drafting concepts such as ANSI drafting standards, alphabet of lines and views of objects.
-Students will use AutoCAD and Inventor Software to construct 2D and 3D drawings of mechanical parts, Recommended Pre-requisite - Algebra 1
+Mechanical Design 1 provides the student with an understanding of basic drafting concepts such as single ANSI drafting standards, alphabet of lines and views of objects.
+Students will use AutoCAD and Inventor Software to construct 2D and 3D drawings.
+Students will draft Single-view drawings, Geometric construction Drawings and Orthographic projections using industry standard software.

-• Drafting 2 617100CW
+• Mechanical Design 2